John McAuliffe: Early years

-Formation and ministry in the United States
+Teacher in the United States

-Already formed by the Dominican Sisters at Sparkill to a pattern of prayer and common life, McAuliffe adapted quickly to the spartan life led by the brothers at Metuchen.
-McAuliffe received the habit on November 14, 1902, and took the name, Norbert.
+Already formed by the Dominican Sisters of Sparkill to follow a pattern of prayer and common life, McAuliffe adapted quickly to the spartan life led by the brothers at Metuchen.
+McAuliffe received the habit on November 14, 1902, and took the name Norbert.
 He made his first commitment, or vows, on November 21, 1903, at Metuchen.
+After taking his vows, Sacred Heart assigned him to teach first- and second-graders at St. Patrick’s School in Indianapolis, Indiana.

+As a teacher, McAuliffe would try to relate all school courses, including the sciences, to what he viewed as the power and grace of God.
 McAuliffe took to the brothers' mission of education immediately.
 He lived and worked with young people in schools in several places and grew more skilled in his teaching, eventually becoming the school principal and superior of the local community.
-Places he served during this time included Indianapolis, Indiana; Meridian, Mississippi; Muskogee, Oklahoma; and Bay St. Louis, Mississippi.
+Sacred Heart later assigned him as a teacher to schools in Meridian, Mississippi; Muskogee, Oklahoma; and Bay St. Louis, Mississippi.
 He took perpetual vows at Bay St. Louis on July 10, 1910.

-McAuliffe's expertise as an educator and formator of young people grew with the years and saw him also serve in Vicksburg, Mississippi; New Orleans, Louisiana; Donaldsonville, Louisiana and Washington, Indiana.

-During this period, the brothers rarely took up full-time studies but instead studied through an internal program and summer courses.
-McAuliffe completed his high school studies in 1915 and would graduate from the Normal School at Bay St Louis in 1917, qualified by the day's standards as a teacher.
-He attended summer programs at Loyola University in New Orleans, graduating with a Bachelor of Science degree in August 1921, and would later receive a lifetime Indiana Teacher's License in 1923.
+McAuliffe completed his high school studies in 1915.
+He attended the teacher training program operated by Sacred Heart at St. Stanislaus College in Bay St Louis, where he graduated in 1917.
+Over the next few years, McAuliffe attended summer programs at Loyola University New Orleans.
+He graduated with a Bachelor of Science degree in 1921.
+In 1923, he was awarded an Indiana teacher's license.
+McAuliffe's later assignments included Vicksburg, Mississippi; New Orleans, Louisiana; Donaldsonville, Louisiana; and Washington, Indiana.

-Missionary commitment
+Missionary work

-McAuliffe took a break from his life as a teacher for a retreat and recollection period at the Grand Novitiate in Renteria, Spain, from September 1930 to April 1931.
-This time would also see his life take another major turn when he volunteered for the missions.

-As a novice, McAuliffe had welcomed 45 French men, Brothers, and aspirants, who had been exiled due to anti-religious laws established in France at the time.
-Among them was Albertinus, who would serve as novice master, and as Provincial, he would ask McAuliffe to be the leader of the first group of missionaries to Uganda.
-Albertinus would later serve as the Superior General of the community and would be a close supporter of McAuliffe in his missionary endeavors.
+Grand novitiate in Spain – 1930 to 1931

+In 1903, McAuliffe attended the grand novitiate in Errenteria, Spain, a nine-month sabbatical program run by Sacred Heart in different cities.
+During the Novitiate, 45 French brothers arrived at Errenteria, having left France due to a law controlling religious orders.
+One of these brothers was Gabriel Juge, known as Brother Albertinus.
+He was appointed as novice master at the novitiate.

-Initially, McAuliffe was not among the group that had planned the first missionary foray into Uganda.
-Still, when the expedition leader fell ill, Albertinus turned to McAuliffe to take his place.
-McAuliffe and three other brothers, Oswin, Camillus, and Coleman, left the USA on July 23, 1931, traveling by boat from New York to Le Havre in France and then on to Africa.
-They arrived in Gulu, Uganda, on August 29, 1931.
+Gage recruited McAuliffe and several other brothers to serve as its first missionaries in the Protectorate of Uganda, a British colony.
+When the group leader became sick and could not go, Gage asked McAuliffe to take his place.
+McAuliffe and three other brothers (Oswin, Camillus, and Coleman) left the United States on July 23, 1931, sailing from New York City to Le Havre, France.
+They then sailed to Africa.
+The brothers arrived in the city of Gulu in Uganda, on August 29, 1931.